Website icon Xpert.Digital

 • ✅ Loan brokerage and financing solutions

-• ✅ Various financing options (including loans, KfW and L-Bank funding, grants and forward loans)
+• ✅ Various financing options (including loans, KfW and L-Bank subsidies, grants and forward loans)

-• ✅ A wide range of insurance policies (for precautionary purposes, for property and people)
+• ✅ A wide range of insurance products (for retirement planning, property and personal protection)

-• ✅ Investment opportunities (funds, ETFs, investments, in areas such as solar, logistics and real estate)
+• ✅ Investment opportunities (funds, ETFs, equity investments, in sectors such as solar, logistics and real estate)

-• ✅ Investments in daily and fixed-term deposits
+• ✅ Investments in overnight and fixed-term deposit accounts

-• ✅ Investing in currencies, via currency accounts or ETFs
+• ✅ Investments in currencies, via currency accounts or ETFs

 • ✅ Investments in gold, other precious metals and raw materials